Home / Brush-Footed (Nymphalidae) / Baltimore Checkerspot (Euphydryas phaeton)

 Quick Facts

-Distribution West of Nova Scotia, throughout the Great Lakes region to SE Manitoba; almost the entire southern parts of the eastern US to the north in Georgia, Mississippi, and Oklahoma
+Distribution From west of Nova Scotia, throughout the Great Lakes region to SE Manitoba, and down to the southern parts of the eastern US, north in Georgia, Mississippi, and Oklahoma.

-Host plants Turtlehead (Chelone glabra) before winter; ash (Fraxinus), viburnums, penstemon, plantains (Plantago), and honeysuckle (Lonicera) during spring
+Host Plants Utilizes Turtlehead (Chelone glabra) before winter; ash (Fraxinus), viburnums, penstemon, plantains (Plantago), and honeysuckle (Lonicera) during spring.

-Adult diet Nectar from flowers (especially milkweed, viburnum, and wild rose)
+Adult Diet Feeds on nectar from flowers, especially milkweed, viburnum, and wild rose.

 Did You Know?